awk Programs

 -e pattern

-This version uses the getopt
+This version uses the getopt library function

 (see section Processing Command Line Options),